DualSpark/cloudformation-environmentbase/DEVELOPMENT.md

         self.write_template_to_file()

 if __name__ == '__main__':
-    MyEnv()
+    my_config = EnvConfig(config_handlers=[bastion.Bastion])
+    MyEnv(env_config=my_config)

 ```

-To generate the cloudformation template for this python code, save the above snippet in a file called my_env.py and run `python my_env.py create`.
+To generate the cloudformation template for this python code, save the above snippet in a file called `my_env.py` and run `python my_env.py init`.

-The first time you run it, it will look at the patterns used and generate a config.json file with the relevant fields added.
+This will look at the patterns passed into the EnvConfig object and generate a config.json file with the relevant fields added.
 Fill this config file out, adding values for at least the following fields:

-template : ec2_key_default - SSH key used to log into your EC2 instances
+`template : ec2_key_default` - SSH key used to log into your EC2 instances
-template : s3_bucket - S3 bucket used to upload the generated cloudformation templates
+`template : template_bucket` - S3 bucket used to upload the generated cloudformation templates

 Next run `python my_env.py create` to generate the cloudformation template using the updated config.